bugout-dev/shnorky/README.md

 3. It is sufficient to store the metadata related to its flows, their components, and each execution in a local database.

-Wherever possible, Simplex encourages use of the file system for communication between components in a workflow.
+Wherever possible, Shnorky encourages use of the file system for communication between components in a workflow.
 This saves you from having to set up (and maintain) a RabbitMQ or Redis cluster.

-Simplex stores all metadata in a SQLite database on the same machine running the workflows.
-This saves you from having to set up (and maintain) a separate database server for Simplex metadata.
+Shnorky stores all metadata in a SQLite database on the same machine running the workflows.
+This saves you from having to set up (and maintain) a separate database server for Shnorky metadata.

-All this mean that there is no difference to Simplex between a production and a development environment.
+All this mean that there is no difference to Shnorky between a production and a development environment.
 Generally all you have to do to run a workflow in production is develop it locally, commit it to a git repo of your choice, clone that repo in your production environment (best done with CI tools), register the flow (also using CI tools), and schedule it (using CI or manually, we like [`cron`](https://en.wikipedia.org/wiki/Cron) for this).

-If you are already using A Bunch of Scripts (TM) to implement your data processing flows, it is easy to run them using Simplex.
+If you are already using A Bunch of Scripts (TM) to implement your data processing flows, it is easy to run them using Shnorky.
 Our [`examples/`](./examples) directory has samples you can copy from.

-Simplex is inspired by [`docker-compose`](https://github.com/docker/compose).
+Shnorky is inspired by [`docker-compose`](https://github.com/docker/compose).
 It extends the functionality of `docker-compose` to cover dependencies for data processing tasks.

 ## Help